What is a Street Park?

 Are they undemocratic?

 How and where traffic schemes are built has never been decided by votes on individual schemes, but by government and local policy.
-The Conservative party before the 2019 general election announced that if they formed the government: “We will pilot low-traffic ‘healthy neighbourhoods’ – working with local councils to reduce rat-running cars and lorries, making side streets nicer to live in and safer to walk, cycle and play in while maintaining the access people need.”20 The Mayor of London, Sadiq Khan, in his 2016 election manifesto pledged to “Establish safe walking routes, to give children cleaner and safer journeys to school, avoiding busy and polluted roads where possible.”21 Ealing’s Labour party, before the local election of 2018 said “We will work to create places that residents want to live in and low-traffic neighbourhoods that are safe for walking and cycling.”22 By installing low-traffic neighbourhoods, our politicians will be doing what they were elected to do.
+The Conservative party before the 2019 general election announced that, if they formed the government: “We will pilot low-traffic ‘healthy neighbourhoods’ – working with local councils to reduce rat-running cars and lorries, making side streets nicer to live in and safer to walk, cycle and play in while maintaining the access people need.”20 The Mayor of London, Sadiq Khan, in his 2016 election manifesto pledged to “Establish safe walking routes, to give children cleaner and safer journeys to school, avoiding busy and polluted roads where possible.”21 Ealing’s Labour party, before the local election of 2018 said in its manifesto: “We will work to create places that residents want to live in and low-traffic neighbourhoods that are safe for walking and cycling by signing up to the ‘Sustrans Streets for People Pledge.”22 That pledge included the commitment to remove through traffic from three neighbourhoods.23

 - See section on Reduced Demand in this article: https://en.wikipedia.org/wiki/Induced_demand